ilikesleeping/mtgm/README.md

-mtgm
+Mailto: for Gmail™
 ====

-Mailto: for Gmail(TM) - a Chrome extension that makes mailto: links open in a Gmail compose window.
+A Chrome extension that makes mailto: links open in a Gmail compose window.

+Nothing more, nothing less.